BTCPrivate/bitcoinprivate-website/README.md

 [![TWITTER](https://img.shields.io/twitter/follow/btcpnews?style=social)](https://img.shields.io/twitter/follow/btcpnews?style=social)

 BitcoinPrivate Website is a front-end for the upcoming release of BitcoinPrivate coin.
-Development on a new chain are in progress and a snapshot happend at 680,000
+Development on a new chain is in progress and a snapshot happend at 680,000 more informations for $BTCP holders can be checked on [discord](https://discord.gg/2Q2rRjpEzr).

 * Homepage: [https://btcprivate.org](https://btcprivate.org/)
 * Origin-Source: [https://github.com/BTCPrivate/bitcoinprivate-website](https://github.com/BTCPrivate/bitcoinprivate-website)